List of Coronation Street characters introduced in 2002: Joe Carter

 In February 2003, a drunk Mike offers Joe a share in the factory if he will agree to be his partner.
 After more negotiating, Mike gives Joe control of the factory.
-After he sacks Hayley Cropper (Julie Hesmondhalgh) and makes Karen supervisor, Steve becomes suspicious of the relationship between Karen and Joe and accuses them of sleeping together.
+After he sacks Hayley Cropper (Julie Hesmondhalgh) and makes Karen supervisor, Steve becomes suspicious of the relationship between Karen and Joe and accuses them of having sex.
 Over time the factory girls begin to also speculate about them, especially after they go clubbing together after a staff night out.
-Steve's suspicions are also aroused and convinced that they are having an affair, Steve punches him and dumps Karen.
+Steve's suspicions are also aroused and he is convinced that they are having an affair, Steve punches him and dumps Karen.
 However, the McDonald's reconcile, much to Joe's disappointment as he is in love with Karen.
 Joe deliberately flirts with other women to make Karen jealous, his ploy pays off.
 Joe steps up his campaign to get Karen when he takes her to a business conference in Wolverhampton, where he comes on to her.
 Although she initially turns him down, she eventually sleeps with him, after her marriage to Steve breaks down when he is unfaithful.
 Joe has a master plan that involves Karen.
 He explains to her that he intends to ruin Mike and take over the factory, asking her to help him to do it.
 When Joe tempts her with the lure of the possibility of a plush apartment, Karen agrees to the scam.
 Joe tells Karen that as his partner, she will have to get Mike to sign cheques to his bogus company, Artrec (an anagram of Carter).
 Instead, however, Karen forges Mike's signature, much to Joe's delight.
 Just after Mike has signed the final cheque to seal the deal for the couple, he suddenly announces that he is doing a full stock take, much to their horror.
 Joe and an ex-con friend, Frank Marsden (Martin Walsh), burgle the factory so that Mike will never know that no stock from Artrec was delivered.
 Joe then takes Mike to a deserted warehouse pretending that this is Artrec's address.
 They speak to a bogus security guard, Frank, who tells them that Artrec disappeared a few days ago.
 Frank describes the owner as an Asian man, which makes Mike think that Naveen Alahan is behind the con.